ajy25/TabularMagic/README.md

 ## Installation and dependencies

 TabularMagic can be installed from source.
-The Python scripts below handle installation.

 To install TabularMagic:
 ```
 git clone https://github.com/ajy25/TabularMagic.git
 cd TabularMagic
-python tmbuild.py install
+pip install .
 ```

 To uninstall TabularMagic:
 ```
-python tmbuild.py uninstall
+pip uninstall tabularmagic
 ```

 TabularMagic is built with the standard Python data science stack.
 That is, TabularMagic is really just a fancy wrapper for scikit-learn and statsmodels.
 For additional notes regarding dependencies, check out `./dev_notes/dependencies.md`.
 TabularMagic requires Python version 3.10 or later.